StainlessStasis/CobblemonSpawnAlerts/README.md

 ![more_bidoof](images/more_bidoof.png)

 ## Works with exiting spawn notifications mod!
 The mod is fully clientside so it does not at all affect the [Cobblemon Spawn Notification](https://modrinth.com/mod/cobblemon-spawn-notification) mod by [tmetcalfe89](https://modrinth.com/user/tmetcalfe89).
-Cobblemon Spawn Notification is a great mod, so if you somehow don't know about it I highly recommend using it on your server!
+Cobblemon Spawn Notification is a great mod, so if you somehow don't know about it already I highly recommend using it on your server!
 It is also partly what inspired this mod.

 ## Config
 The config is found in your Minecraft instance folder under `config -> cobblemon-spawn-alerts`.<br><br>